-Field Default Description Fast Roaming No Fast roaming is a component of virtual AP profiles in which client devices are allowed to roam from one access point to another without requiring reauthentication by the main RADIUS server.
-Strict Compliance No Define whether clients should have strict adherence to settings on this page for network access.
-VLAN Mobility No Define whether clients in the WLAN and VLAN should have mobility or roaming privileges.
-Remote AP Operation standard Define the rights for remote APs in this WLAN.
-Options are as follows: standard persistent backup always Remote APs connect to a WLAN switch using Layer-2 Tunneling Protocol and Internet Protocol Security (L2TP/IPSec).
+Field Default Description Remote AP Operation standard Define the rights for remote APs in this WLAN.
+Options are as follows: standard persistent backup always Remote APs connect to a switch using Layer-2 Tunneling Protocol and Internet Protocol Security (L2TP/IPSec).
 AP control and 802.11 data traffic are carried through this tunnel.
 Secure Remote Access Point Service extends the corporate office to the remote site.
 Remote users can use the same features as corporate office users.
-For example, voice over IP (VoIP) applications can be extended to remote sites while the servers and the PBX remain secure in the corporate office.
-Secure Remote Access Point Service can also be used to secure control traffic between an AP and the WLAN switch in a corporate environment.
-In this case, both the AP and WLAN switch are in the company's private address space.
+Secure Remote Access Point Service can also be used to secure control traffic between an AP and the switch in a corporate environment.
+In this case, both the AP and switch are in the company's private address space.
 Drop Broadcast and Multicast No Specify whether the WLAN should drop broadcast and multicast mesh network advertising on the WLAN.
 Convert Broadcast ARP Requests to Unicast No Specify whether ARP table information should be distributed in broadcast (default) or unicast fashion.
+Deny Inter User Traffic No If enabled, this setting disables traffic between all untrusted users.
+You can configure user role policies that prevent Layer-3 traffic between users or networks but this does not block Layer-2 traffic.
+Requires a minimum version of 6.1.0.0.
 Band Steering No Enable or disable band steering on the WLAN.
 Band steering reduces co- channel interference and increases available bandwidth for dual-band clients, because there are more channels on the 5GHz band than on the 2.4GHz band.
 Dual-band 802.11n-capable clients may see even greater bandwidth improvements, because the band steering feature will automatically select between 40MHz or 20MHz channels in 802.11n networks.
 This feature is disabled by default, and must be enabled in a Virtual AP profile.
+Steering Mode prefer-5ghz Band steering supports three different band steering modes.
+Force-5GHz: When the AP is configured in force-5GHz band steering mode, the AP will try to force 5Ghz-capable APs to use that radio band.
+Prefer-5GHz (Default): If you configure the AP to use prefer-5GHz band steering mode, the AP will try to steer the client to 5G band (if the client is 5G capable) but will let the client connect on the 2.4G band if the client persists in 2.4G association attempts.
+Balance-bands: In this band steering mode, the AP tries to balance the clients across the two radios in order to best utilize the available 2.4G bandwidth.
+This feature takes into account the fact that the 5Ghz band has more channels than the 2.4 GHz band, and that the 5Ghz channels operate in 40MHz while the 2.5Ghz band operates in 20MHz.
+NOTE: Steering modes do not take effect until the band steering feature has been enabled.
+The band steering modes.
+The band-steering feature in these versions of AOS-W functions the same way as the default prefer-5GHz steering mode available in AOS-W 6.0 and later.
+Dynamic Multicast Optimization (DMO) No If enabled, DMO techniques will be used to reliably transmit video data.
+Dynamic Multicast Optimization (DMO) Threshold (2-255) 6 Maximum number of high-throughput stations in a multicast group beyond which dynamic multicast optimization stops.

-Click Add to create the WLAN, or click Save to finish reconfiguring an existing WLAN.
+Select Add to create the WLAN, or click Save to finish reconfiguring an existing WLAN.
 The WLAN appears on the WLANs page in the Alcatel-Lucent Configuration navigation pane.